 At Marsh Hill Primary School, there is a higher than average number of children who receive Pupil Premium funding.

-Please click here to view our Pupil Premium Strategy Statement which outlines details of our school’s use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+Please click below to view details of our school’s use of pupil premium funding to help improve the attainment of our disadvantaged pupils.